 The last cause of root canal failure is from a cracked root.
 The roots may fracture or fissure deep within the gum which makes it difficult to fully seal the root canal during your procedure.
 This opens up the possibility of infection, increased sensitivity, and pain.

 In each of these cases, you may require a second root canal or dental implant.

 Damage Since the First Root Canal

 Another factor to consider is if your tooth is still in the good shape it was at the time of your first root canal.
-If your tooth was damaged during the procedure or by secondary infection, it might not be able to be restored with a second root canal.
-Another potential concern is that gum disease has progressed to the point that the tooth is threatened.
+If your tooth experienced damage during the procedure or by secondary infection, it might not be able to be restored with a second root canal.
+It’s also concerning if the gum disease progresses enough to threaten the tooth.
 In that case, a root canal may not be a good idea.
-(Of course, gum disease would still have to be treated before you receive a dental implant.
+Of course, you would still need to treat the gum disease before you receive a dental implant.